microsoft/WhatTheHack/039-AKSEnterpriseGrade/Coach/Solution-02.md

     --start-ip-address "$sqlapi_source_ip" --end-ip-address "$sqlapi_source_ip" -o none
 ```

 And finally, the ingress controller.
-You can use any one you want, in this guide we include the option Nginx (see the section on private clusters for Traefik).
-Another option is the [AKS web app routing add on](https://learn.microsoft.com/azure/aks/web-app-routing?tabs=without-osm), in preview at the time of this writing.
+You can use any one you want, in this guide we include the option Nginx (see the section on private clusters for Traefik), as well as the [AKS web app routing add on](https://learn.microsoft.com/azure/aks/web-app-routing?tabs=without-osm), in preview at the time of this writing.

 ```bash
 # Nginx installation